Introduction to Online Control: Markov Decision Processes

 \section{Markov Decision Processes}

-In this chapter we describe the general and formal model for reinforcement learning: Markov decision processes.

-To ease the exposition, we start with a review of Markov Chains, a.k.a.
-Markov Processes, then proceed to more general Markov Reward Proccesses, and conclude with the full Markov Decision Process definition.
+We now describe the mathematical model used in this chapter: finite discounted Markov decision processes.
+To ease the exposition, we begin with Markov chains, proceed to Markov reward processes, and then give the full Markov decision process definition.